toidv/idGenerator/README.md

 # idGenerator
-Random id generator in Kotlin
+Random id generator in Kotlin that motivation from https://github.com/auth0/id-generator